OceanIsEndless/trapz/README.md

 trapz.io revival

+> [!WARN]
+>
+> Is not done.
+I also have yet to remove the ad scripts and such from the files.

 ## Why?

 [trapz.io](https://trapz.io/) was an online multiplayer platformer game I used to play with friends.
 Years later, I returned to the game only to find the game server was shut down.
 I emailed the developers via their Contact link, but only got the reply that it is "long gone," suggesting I play other .io games instead.
 I do not know why the developers took it down, but I found this silent end unsatisfactory, especially considering the lack of notice.
 Over time I have attained a decent understanding of programming, and figured that if enough of the game's files were still available, I could find a way to restore it to its former glory.